esthersinnick/mulli-frontend/README.md

 ## User Stories

-- **Landing Page:** As an anon I can see the landing page with an intro, active match/es, how to and sign up/login form.
+- **Landing Page:** As an anon I can see the landing page with an intro, active challenge/es, how to and sign up/login form.
--  **Signup:** As an anon I can sign up in the platform so that I can start joining matches and manage my work.
+-  **Signup:** As an anon I can sign up in the platform so that I can start joining challenges and manage my work.
--  **Login:** As a user/admin I can login to the platform so that I can start joining matches and manage my work.
+-  **Login:** As a user/admin I can login to the platform so that I can start joining challenges and manage my work.
 -  **404:** As an anon/user/admin I can see a 404 page if I try to reach a page that does not exist so that I know it's my fault.

--  **Landing Page:** As a user/admin I can see the landing page with active match/es (and join them), and how to.
+-  **Landing Page:** As a user/admin I can see the landing page with active challenge/es (and join them), and how to.
-- **User Dashboard:** As a user/admin I can access my dashboard to see all matches I'm joining/ have joined and update/edit images.
+- **User Dashboard:** As a user/admin I can access my dashboard to see all challenges I'm joining/ have joined and update/edit images.
 - **User Profile:** As a user/admin I can edit/update my profile and add an avatar.
 -  **User Profile/Logout:** As a user/admin I can logout from the platform so no one else can use it.
--  **Matches List:** As a user/admin I can see a list of all matches.
+-  **Challenges List:** As a user/admin I can see a list of all challenges.
--  **Matches Detail:** As a user/admin I can see the datil of a Matches with dynamic information based on its status (active, joined, voting,closed).
+-  **Challenges Detail:** As a user/admin I can see the datil of a Challenges with dynamic information based on its status (active, joined, voting,closed).

-- **User Dashboard:** as an admin I can access to the matches manager
+- **User Dashboard:** as an admin I can access to the challenges manager
-- **Matches Manager:** as an admin I can create, edit and delete matches
+- **Challenges Manager:** as an admin I can create, edit and delete challenges

-### Matches Status
+### Challenges Status

--  **Draft:** These matches that I don't want to show anywhere
+-  **Draft:** These challenges that I don't want to show anywhere
--  **Active:** These matches that are "joinable" and "submitable" for the users
+-  **Active:** These challenges that are "joinable" and "submitable" for the users
--  **Voting:** Status for the matches that are closed for submissions (it allows to vote the arts you like)
+-  **Voting:** Status for the challenges that are closed for submissions (it allows to vote the arts you like)
--  **Closed:** Status for closed matches (it only allows to see the arts)
+-  **Closed:** Status for closed challenges (it only allows to see the arts)

 ## Backlog

-Matches:
+Challenges:
 - add a featured section for the top 3
 - add start and end date to update the status automatically.
-- add categories to matches.
+- add categories to challenges.
-- matches search.
+- challenges search.
-- matches multi-images.
+- challenges multi-images.
 - Add background images and dark/light option.
-- Add a preview for matches creator.
+- Add a preview for challenges creator.

 User profile:
-- add notifications for matches status changes, ranking...
+- add notifications for challenges status changes, ranking...
 - add points and rank system based on participation, votes...
 - convert users to admin based on their rank.
 - Users search.
-- Limit to 3 votes per user on each match
+- Limit to 3 votes per user on each challenge

 Tournament:
-- create periodic tournaments: pack of thematic matches with a winner based on the likes of all the matches.
+- create periodic tournaments: pack of thematic challenges with a winner based on the likes of all the challenges.

 <br>